higherX4Racine/hercacstables/README.md

 | Puerto Rico          |    72 | B11002 |     2 | 2,613,461 | 2023 |
 | Puerto Rico          |    72 | B11002 |    12 |   554,557 | 2023 |

+### Best practice

+The previous example is good enough for a README file.
+An [approach centered on reusability](articles/reusability.html) is better for actual practice.

 ## Identifying which items to fetch

 People working with the Census often know the topic that they are